I traded in my 2005 Maruti Swift VXi for a 2011 Swift ZXi a month ago.

 low-end torque more often, but I can't help feeling a bit disappointed.

-I wanted a Swift, dammit, not a semi-laden swallow!
+I wanted a Swift, dammit, not a heavily-laden swallow!

-Update 2012: The problems went away when I switched from the
+Update 2012: The stability problems went away when I switched

-stock JK Vectra 185/70 tires to Yokohama A-Drive tires of the same size.
+from the stock JK Vectra 185/70 tires to Yokohama A-Drive tires of the

-for the LXi) just didn't suit the slightly heavier ZXi.
+worked for the LXi just didn't suit the slightly heavier ZXi.